By Anna Gay on | No Comments

 I will be the first to admit that I'm a camera gear junkie.
-I love my camera gear, old and new, and I totally baby it.
+I love my camera gear, old and new, and I totally treat it like a baby.

-There are a variety of lens cleaning kits, but I love this kit because it has a small amount of everything I need and is reasonably priced.
-I am pretty careful with my gear, and do not find myself shooting in a lot of dust/sand/dirt, so I do not need a lot of cleaning products.
-It is listed on B&H: Giottos Lens Cleaning Kit with Small Rocket Air Blower.
+There are a variety of lens cleaning kits, but I love this kit (listed on B&H Giottos Lens Cleaning Kit with Small Rocket Air Blower) because it has a small amount of everything I need and is reasonably priced.
+I am pretty careful with my gear, and do not find myself shooting in areas with a lot of dust/sand/dirt, so I don't need a lot of cleaning products.

-"with small rocket air blower."
-I was sold.
+when i read "small rocket air blower" I was sold.

 If there is a filter on your lens, remove it so that the lens is bare.